 To prevent DNS spoofing, make sure your DNS servers are kept up-to-date.
 Attackers aim to exploit vulnerabilities in DNS servers, and the most recent software versions often contain fixes that close known vulnerabilities.

 Session hijacking is one of multiple types of MITM attacks.
 The attacker takes over a session between a client and the server.
 The computer being used in the attack substitutes its Internet Protocol (IP) address for that of the client computer, and the server continues the session without suspecting it is communicating with the attacker instead of the client.
 This kind of attack is effective because the server uses the client's IP address to verify its identity.
-If the attacker's IP address is inserted partway through the session, the server may not suspect that anything is wrong because it is already engaged in a trusted connection.
+If the attacker's IP address is inserted partway through the session, the server may not suspect a breach because it is already engaged in a trusted connection.

 To prevent session hijacking, use a VPN to access business-critical servers.
 This way, all communication is encrypted, and an attacker cannot gain access to the secure tunnel created by the VPN.